tts-tcq-2024/paradigm-shift-in-c-Chetan9850/README.md

 - Functional to express relation between input and output
 - Object oriented to encapsulate state with actions
 - Apect oriented to capture repeating aspects

+## Extending and Refactoring

+-Extension no 02: Support a language in addition to English -Early Warning-work condition for checking Warning: Approaching discharge and Warning:
+-Approaching charge-peak and also language selection between english and german for printing the message.